 Every Friday NCDB posts a Family Fun Fact on Facebook and Twitter.
 These stories, photos, and videos celebrate families of children who are deaf-blind and provide tips and ideas that might be useful to other families.
-They are gathered and provided to us by Family Engagement Coordinators from state deaf-blind projects across the country.
 Below is our archive of Fun Facts organized by state.

 February 22, 2019